Drzhivago264/Inference_Portal/README.md

     #if you want to enable postgres on start up use this command
     sudo systemctl enable postgresql

-You also need to install NPM and Node.js for the frontend.
+You also need to install NPM and Node.js for the frontend
-    #I do not use Node in this project, but we still need install it for npm

     sudo apt install nodejs
     sudo apt install npm
     npm init -y